By Maretha Prinsloo on November 25, 2015

 - Environmental pressures and challenges also tend to trigger the necessary creativity to come up with practical solutions

 - The key drivers of creativity and innovation, are probably interest and passion.
-Those that are energized by ideas and activities closely related to their sense of personal purpose, are most likely to fully apply themselves in a psychologically integrated, consistent, rigorous, long term, unusual and purposeful manner
+Those that are energised by ideas and activities closely related to their sense of personal purpose, are most likely to fully apply themselves in a psychologically integrated, consistent, rigorous, long term, unusual and purposeful manner

 - By incentivizing and reinforcing creative contributions, employees may be more likely to try something new